- Patrick Stewart

 Photograph: Parkwood Estate

-Further east still, in the city of Oshawa you’ll find ‘Mutant High’, Dr Xavier’s ‘School for Gifted Youngsters’, supposedly in ‘Westchester’, in reality the Parkwood Estate, 270 Simcoe Street North, which you might recognise from Adam Sandler comedy Billy Madison, Shirley MacLaine’s Mrs Winterbourne, Bulletproof Monk with Yun-Fat Chow or Hollywoodland with Ben Affleck.
+Further east still, in the city of Oshawa you’ll find ‘Mutant High’, Dr Xavier’s ‘School for Gifted Youngsters’, supposedly in ‘Westchester’, in reality the Parkwood Estate, 270 Simcoe Street North, which you might have seen as the luxurious apartment of Kitty Baxter (Lucy Liu) in Chicago, or in Adam Sandler comedy Billy Madison, Shirley MacLaine’s Mrs Winterbourne, Bulletproof Monk with Yun-Fat Chow or Hollywoodland with Ben Affleck.

 The interior of the school, though, is Casa Loma, 1 Austin Terrace at Spadina Road, a turn-of-the-century mock-medieval folly overlooking northern Toronto.
-The building is a frequent film location (see it in David Cronenberg’s Dead Ringers and in Jean-Claude van Damme actioner Maximum Risk), and here you’ll find the study of Dr Xavier (Patrick Stewart), the conservatory where mutant children learn to channel their skills, and the old Stables, where Cyclops (James Marsden) keeps his bike.
+The building is a frequent film location (see it in David Cronenberg’s Dead Ringers, Edgar Wright’s Scott Pilgrim Vs The World and in Jean-Claude van Damme actioner Maximum Risk), and here you’ll find the study of Dr Xavier (Patrick Stewart), the conservatory where mutant children learn to channel their skills, and the old Stables, where Cyclops (James Marsden) keeps his bike.

 X-Men location: Cyclops stashes his bike: Stables, Casa Loma, Toronto